 Evaluates your medical history and your previous attempts at medical weight loss

 Orders and interprets imaging exams, laboratory tests, and psychological evaluations

 Performs surgical procedures on your digestive tract to promote weight loss and long-term weight maintenance

 A bariatric surgeon may also be known as a weight loss surgeon, metabolic surgeon, or obesity surgeon.
 Other professional titles include gastric bypass or gastric band surgeon if the surgeon specializes in a particular type of weight loss surgery.

-There are 1209 specialists practicing Bariatric Surgery in the United States with an overall average rating of 4.5 stars.
-There are 1206 hospitals in the United States with affiliated Bariatric Surgery specialists, including Baylor Medical Center At Trophy Club, Cedars - Sinai Medical Center and HCA Houston Healthcare North Cypress.
+There are 1230 specialists practicing Bariatric Surgery in the United States with an overall average rating of 4.4 stars.
+There are 1229 hospitals in the United States with affiliated Bariatric Surgery specialists, including Houston Methodist Hospital, Cedars - Sinai Medical Center and Memorial Hermann - Texas Medical Center.